The programs within the department are described below:

 Food Establishment Inspections:

 Unannounced compliance inspections are conducted for locations that provide food to the public.
 When violations of State Health laws and City ordinances are identified most are corrected on site by management during the inspection.
 If additional time is needed, the department conducts follow-up inspections to verify the items are corrected.
 Enforcement actions are taken when voluntary compliance is not achieved.
-This department conducts on average 500 compliance inspections each month.

 The Environmental Health Department investigates citizen complaints daily.
 An average of 90 complaints are investigated, corrected and closed by this department each month.
 When unsanitary conditions are corrected, citizens are protected from the potential spread of communicable diseases.